pankajmishra000/PIADE/README.md

 ![Pooling Operation](images/pooling.PNG)

 # Ablation Study
-A set of ablation studies, in which the network is re-trained after the removal of specific parts in order to measure the influence of those parts on the network performance.
+A set of ablation studies has been done, in which the network is re-trained after the removal of specific parts in order to measure the influence of those parts on the network performance.

 ![Comparision of AUC for one and two instantiation vectors respectively](vector_auc.PNG)

 ![Comparision of AUC with different loss function combinations](losses_auc.PNG)